AI decision infrastructure: how the record gets built.

 - Standard (~45s).
 Deep-tier pinned models, single chairman pass.
 Standard advisor recommendation flow; covers most decisions.

-- FINRA Battle-Tested (up to 3 min).
+- Exam-Tested (up to 3 min).
 Deep-tier + cross-examination + regulator review.
-Compliance-grade artifact for high-stakes records that need to survive an exam letter.
+Designed for high-stakes records that may have to stand up to an exam letter.

 The Council never receives client identifiers, contact information, account numbers, or financial-institution credentials.
 The product is architecturally narrow on purpose: an advisor-typed scenario plus, optionally, a structured-input schema of suitability-relevant numbers.
 Nothing else.
-This is a different privacy shape than horizontal AI agents that process customer conversations or production codebases — those products touch client data by design.
-We do not.
+This is a different privacy shape than horizontal AI agents that process customer conversations or production codebases.
+Those products touch client data by design.
+We retain none of it.

 The four-layer posture, verifiable in source code: